A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Introduction

 leads to a new system,

-This is a linear system with time-dependent yet bounded coefficients.
-This way, the key to existence of global solution to $(\rho, p)$ is equivalent to ensuring $\eta (t)>0$ for all $t>0$. \item A nonlinear quantity of the form,
+This is a linear inhomogeneous system with time-dependent but bounded (and in particular, periodic) coefficients.
+In this formulation, the existence of a global solution for $(\rho, p)$ is equivalent to ensuring that $\eta (t)>0$ for all $t>0$. \item We also define a nonlinear quantity

-is shown to be bounded. $A_0:=q_0w_0-k\eta_0s_0$ and $A_0$ in \eqref{thresconst} are essentially the same and we will see more about this in Section \ref{secblowup}.
-More precisely, for $N\geq 3$, we obtain
+which is shown to be bounded.
+Its initial value, $A_0:=q_0w_0-k\eta_0s_0$ and $A_0$ in \eqref{thresconst}, is essentially the same quantity in (\ref{thresconst}), and will be discussed further in Section \ref{secblowup}.
+More precisely, for $N\geq 3$, we have